Jimdo/puppet-spawn-fcgi/README.md

       Defaults to 'www-data'
 ```

-## Define: spawn-fcgi::php-pool ##
+## Define: spawn\_fcgi::php\_pool ##
 ```
-Define : spawn-fcgi::php-pool
+Define : spawn_fcgi::php_pool

-Define a spawn-fcgi pool snippet for php worker.
-Places all pool snippets into /etc/spawn-fcgi, where they will be automatically loaded.
+Define a spawn_fcgi pool snippet for php worker.
+Places all pool snippets into /etc/spawn_fcgi, where they will be automatically loaded.

 Parameters :
    * ensure: typically set to "present" or "absent".